frozenmountain/fm-resp/README.md

 ## analyze

-The `analyze` verb analyzes a RESP stream.
+The `analyze` verb analyzes a RESP stream and gives a summary of its data types.

 ### Usage
 ```